Solving MathDoku with Mixed-Integer Programming

 end

 Each operation has special requirements about cage sizes.
-Equality cages can only contain 1 cell, subtraction cages and division cages only contain 2 cells, and addition and multiplication cages can have any number of cells.
+Equality must contain 1 cell, subtraction cages and division cages must contain 2 cells, and addition and multiplication cages must have at least 2 cells.
 Checking for this requirement is outside the scope of this article.

 Cages as a Struct

-Each cage can be represented by its target number, its operation, and the coordinates on the MathDoku puzzle grid it occupies.
-We can represent their locations as a vector of CartesianIndex structs with length 2.
+We can represent a cage its target number, its operation, and the MathDoku puzzle grid coordinates that it occupies.
+We can represent these coordinates as a vector of CartesianIndices with length 2.
 This built-in type can extract values from matrices, which makes the most sense for keeping track of cage locations on the MathDoku puzzle’s grid.
 The CartesianIndex’s first element corresponds to a cell’s row, and its second element corresponds to a cell’s column.

 """